 A small study of 30 abdominally obese, healthy, middle-aged men who consumed increasing doses of cranberry juice, up to 500 mL/day over 12 weeks, found a significant reduction in plasma matrix metalloproteinase-9, a substance which can accelerate atherosclerotic (deposition of fatty material on inner walls of arteries) progression.

-Cranberry prevents the growth and proliferation of several types of tumor or abnormal growth of cells in body due to its high bioflavonoid content and antioxidant properties.
+Cranberry prevents the growth, and proliferation of several types of tumor or abnormal growth of cells in the body due to its high bioflavonoid content, and antioxidant properties.

 - Cranberries are good for overall health.
 They provide vitamin C, energy, antioxidants, and minerals.

-- Cranberries are effective in prevention of recurrent cold, cough, respiratory and ear infections due to presence of immunity boosting, antioxidant and other important phytochemicals.
+- Cranberries are effective in the prevention of recurrent cold, cough, respiratory, and ear infections due to the presence of immunity boosting, antioxidant, and other important phytochemicals.

 - Intake of Cranberry cures vitamin C deficiency.

-- Cranberry contains vitamins and is good for skin.
+- Cranberry contains vitamins, and is good for the skin.

-- Antioxidant effect of Cranberry is on whole body.
+- Antioxidant effect of Cranberry is on the whole body.

 - For recurrent UTIs the juice should be taken continuously for 4–8 weeks.